 “Why won’t you give me a grandson?”

 “What?”
-She raised her voice more than she intended to.
-Brows lifted in surprise.
+Lizbeth raised her voice more than she intended to; brows lifted in surprise.

 “It is my business when it concerns my son!” she spat back, nose scrunching up in disgust.

 “Whatever you say, but I’m not talking about this with you.”
 Lizbeth started walking away but Cordelia grabbed her arm, making her turn back.

 “You’re a woman!
 You’re supposed to give him an heir.
 In our family, you don’t do things like living under the same roof without being married!
 This is something he would have never done before.
 He could have worked as a district attorney in any big city like New York and not in this shithole.
 And now you also deny us this?
 How dare you?”
 Her eyebrows creased together as she talked in a nasty, high-pitched, arrogant tone of voice.

 Breathe… Don’t let her get to you.

 After living in San Francisco for a while and working in a psychology clinic, Lizbeth was offered a job as a professor at Virginia University, which was why they moved back to her hometown.
 She hated that Cordelia thought she shouldn’t have aspirations as well.

 “You were just a poor thing before you met him, haunting him with that vicious personality of yours to get your dirty hands on our money.
 You don’t deserve to be part of this family!”